tulians/traffic/README.md

 Based on the point made above, the observed function is the direct result of multiplying the `level` and `season` functions together.
 That's also visible in the name on the figure, *Components of ETS(M,N,M) method*, where the `M`s in the name make reference to the fact that a multiplicative approach was requested for dividing the the observed time-series into the trend and seasonal components.
 If instead an additive approach was requested, then the observed function will have to be the result of summing together the trend function and the season function.

 Another important point to define is what does ETS mean.
 ETS stands for Exponential Smoothing, which is a technique for smoothing time-series data using the *exponential window function*.
 Exponential functions are used to assign exponentially decreasing weights over time, in contrast to simple moving average windows where past observations are weighted equally.
-The `forecast` package uses this technique for analysing time-series data and generate the three part decomposition.
+The `forecast` package uses this technique for analyzing time-series data and generate the three part decomposition.

 ![](README_files/figure-markdown_github/timeseriescomponents-1.png)